Xenoth/Xen-Framework/core/Tools/SKV/README.md

 ## Description

 Simple Key Value Syntax allows to store easily variables into a file.
-No need to use or to know XML or YAML !
+No need to use or known XML or YAML !

 ## How to use
 To write a variable you need to use the next syntax: